LenaMish/LenaMish/README.md

 </div>
 :woman_technologist: About Me :

-- I'm a Junior Python Developer. :snake:
+- I'm a Python Developer. :snake:
 - Currently, I'm improving my skills in FastAPI and Dajngo :magic_wand:

 ### :hammer_and_wrench: Languages and Tools :